munificent/craftinginterpreters/book/classes.md

 treatise on it.
 For Lox, we'll say the answer to both of these is that, yes, it does work.
 We have a couple of reasons to justify that.
-For the second example -- calling a function stored in a field -- we want to support that because first class functions are useful and storing them in fields is a perfectly normal thing to do.
+For the second example -- calling a function stored in a field -- we want to support that because first-class functions are useful and storing them in fields is a perfectly normal thing to do.

 The first example is more obscure.
 One motivation is that users generally expect